ttres/web-demo-wiki/Home.md

 ![LEVEL 4](http://www.qyjohn.net/wp-content/uploads/2017/03/Slide7.png)

 For many web applications, database can be a serious bottleneck.
-In our photo sharing demo, usually the number of view image request is much greater than the number of upload requests.
+In our photo sharing demo, usually the number of view image requests is much greater than the number of upload requests.
 It is very possible that for many view requests, the most recent N images are actually the same.
-However, we are connecting to the database to fetch records for the most recent N images for each and every view requests.
+However, we are connecting to the database to fetch records for the most recent N images for each and every view request.
 It would be reasonable to update the images we show on the index page in an incremental way, for example, every 1 or 2 minutes.

-In this level, we will add a cache layer between the web servers and the database.
-When we fetch records for the most recent N images, we cache it somewhere.
+In this level, we will add a cache layer (cache server) between the web servers and the database.
+When we fetch records for the most recent N images from the database, we cache it in the cache server.
 When there is a new view request coming in, we no longer connect to the database, but return the cached result to the user.
-When there is a new image upload, we update the cache.
-This way the cache version is always accurate.
+When there is a new image upload, we invalidate the cached version by deleting it from the cache server.
+When the next view request comes, we fetch records for the most recent N images from the database again, then cache this new version to the cache server.
+This way the cache version is always up-to-date.

 The demo code has support for database caching through ElastiCache, using the same ElastiCache instance for session sharing.
 This caching behavior is not enable by default.
 You can edit config.php on all web servers with details regarding the cache server: